 A simple, 8 ingredient tart, requiring less than 30 minutes of prep work and zero use of the oven, this honey mascarpone tart is a beautiful vehicle for late summer’s freshest fruits.
 I’ve chosen to pair mine with figs, but I think any cherry, peach, or berry would find themselves more than at home on this little beauty.

 To make this honey mascarpone tart, we start by preparing the crust.
 Salty, soft, and unabashedly buttery, the graham cracker crust here is anything but subtle.
 It is the perfect match for the creamy, lightly sweetened cream and fresh figs. A simple stir of graham cracker crumbs, butter, salt, and brown sugar and you’re halfway there to creating the best no-bake honey graham crust a gal could ask for.
 Press the crumbs into the removable bottom of a tart pan and let the whole thing chill up in the fridge.

 Next, make the filling.
 Mascarpone cheese, honey, and brown sugar are the main stars here.
 After combining all three, fold in some whipped cream and spread it into the chilled crust.
 At that point, the honey mascarpone tart could really be finished.
-I could easily polish off the entire thing over the course of a few nights without even blinking an eye.
-Instead, let’s decorate it with some fresh summer fruit, a handful of pistachios, and a drizzle of honey because YOLO, okay?
+I could easily polish off the entire thing without even blinking an eye.
+Instead, let’s decorate it with some fresh summer fruit, a handful of pistachios, and a drizzle of honey.
+YOLO, okay?